-Attackers could have queried for usernames and IDs, e-]mail addresses, account numbers, street addresses, phone numbers and other private information.
-It was also possible to request account changes on an other user’s behalf.
+Attackers could have queried for usernames and IDs, e-mail addresses, account numbers, street addresses, phone numbers, and other private information.
+It was also possible to request account changes on another user’s behalf.
 They also had a service called Informed Delivery, where it was possible to monitor an individual’s mailing address without their consent.
-Identity thieves abused this by impersonating individuals when applying for credit cards, then USPS notified them about the exact date of delivery, so they could steal the credit cards immediately when the arrived from the mailboxes.
+Identity thieves abused this by impersonating individuals when applying for credit cards, then USPS notified them about the exact date of delivery, so they could steal the credit cards immediately when they arrived from the mailboxes.

 Learn from others’ mistakes